Table of Contents

 Macrosociology refers to interaction on a large scale and at the level of the social structure.
 It also focuses on smaller groups such as families but in relation to the whole society or population in which they are living.

-- Microsociology deals at small scales while macrosociology deals with larger groups.
+- Microsociology deals at small scale while macrosociology deals with larger groups.

 - Symbolic interpretation is used in microsociology while statistical and empirical analysis is used in macrosociology.

 In order to have a strong society, we need to have social equilibrium.
 Every aspect of the society is related to each other.
 Different social institutions perform different functions and every institution is inter related.
-Slow social change is acceptable but large change can destroy the social stability
+Slow social change is acceptable but large change can destroy the social stability.
+According to this perspective, a social role bears more considerable importance to the society, the role automatic qualifies for a more significant reward.

 - Societies have inequality and this can be changed by transforming existing relations and forming new ones.